Cultural Production in

 Icon of placeBaghdad

-Baghdad is the capital and largest city of Iraq, located along the Tigris in the central part of the country.
-With a population exceeding 7 million, it ranks among the most populous cities in the Middle East and Arab world and forms 22% of the country's population.
-Spanning an area of approximately 673 square kilometres (260 sq mi), Baghdad is the capital of its governorate and serves as Iraq's political, economic, and cultural hub.
+Baghdad is the capital and largest city in Iraq.
+It is located on the banks of the Tigris in central Iraq.
+The city has an estimated population of 8 million.
+It ranks among the most populous and largest cities in the Middle East and the Arab world and constitutes 22% of the country's population.
+Baghdad is a primary financial and commercial center in the region.
 Read more on Wikipedia

 People